spiral/docs/components/validation.md

 }
 ```

-Our controller code will look like:
+Our controller code will look like this:

 ```php
 public function index(UploadRequest $request)